 TeamCity suggests several ways to view changes:

 The Changes page shows the list of changes made by TeamCity users and how they have affected different builds.
-By default, your changes are displayed.
-The page has a users selector enabling you to view changes made by any other TeamCity user the same way you see your own changes.
+By default, your own changes are displayed.
+The page has a user selector enabling you to view changes made by any other TeamCity user the same way you see your own changes.